I will describe the 8 main reasons to eat your fruit and vegetables. Those are now clear thanks to scientific

 Health spending (overtime) in the US totalled $74.1 billion in the ’70s.
 By the end of 2000, health expenditures reached about $1.4 trillion, and in 2019 the amount spent on health more than doubled to $3.8 trillion.

 Heart and diet-related diseases are super costly, ugly and painful for you and others.
 The good news is – They are avoidable.

 Ladies and gentlemen the message is pretty clear – eating healthier is not an option, it’s either that or you’ll pay later for increased healthcare costs.

 You might want to follow some guidelines or seek for a nutritionist’s advice.

-The the U.S. health department designed the 2015–2020 Dietary guidelines to help Americans eat better and maintain a healthier diet.
+The U.S. health department designed the 2015–2020 Dietary guidelines to help Americans eat better and maintain a healthier diet.
 This edition shows how people can improve their overall eating patterns with a number of key recommendations with specific nutritional targets and dietary limits.

-Let us know how you feel about these reasons and why you think taking care of our diets is important.
+Do share your thoughts as well as why you think taking care of our diet is important.
 Also, tell us what your concerns are and if you need some nutritional recommendations.